-The Complete Simplified Hair Color Chart for Every Shade Imaginable
+The Super Simple Hair Color Chart for Every Shade Imaginable

-Experimenting with cool hair colors is part of life—everyone should know what it feels like to be a redhead, if only for a fleeting moment in time, right?
+Experimenting with hair color is part of life—everyone should know what it feels like to be a redhead, if only for a fleeting moment, right?
 But finding your ideal hair shade, whether it’s cinnamon or light ash blonde, may require a fair amount of trial and error.
-However, you can spare yourself some of the legwork by consulting a hair color chart.
+We’ve all got photos of shades we kind-of regret.
+Well, count your lucky stars because we’re here to spare yourself some of the legwork — and heartache.

-To help you find the best hair color for you (aside from the one you were born with), we’ve rounded up colors in every shade and included which skin tones or eye colors they work best for.
+To help you find the best hair color for you (aside from the one you were born with), we’ve rounded up colors in every shade and included which skin tones or eye colors they work best with.

 Light Ash Blonde